runningcode/gradle-doctor/docs/configuration.md

         */
       negativeAvoidanceThreshold = 500
       /**
-       * Warn when not using parallel GC.
-Parallel GC is faster for build type tasks and is no longer the default in Java 9+.
+       * Certain combinations of Java versions and their default GC are faster than others.
+       * For Java versions 9-16, the default is G1GC, but Parallel GC is faster.
+       * For Java versions 17+, G1GC is faster.
        */
-      warnWhenNotUsingParallelGC = true
+      failWhenNotUsingOptimalGC = true
       /**
        * Throws an error when the `Delete` or `clean` task has dependencies.
        * If a clean task depends on other tasks, clean can be reordered and made to run after the tasks that would produce